 As you enter your 50s and 60s, you’ll be able to take advantage of a whole range of discounts on various services.
 While more of these are aimed at over-60s than over-50s, it’s still worth knowing what’s out there to look forward to.

 Many museums, theatres, cinemas and art galleries across the country offer concession prices for over-60s for general entry or exhibition tickets.
-These include the Imperial War Museum, the Beamish Open Air Museum and the Tate Modern.
+These include the Beamish Open Air Museum and the Tate Modern.

 Most major cinemas offer discounted ticket prices for over-60s too.
-Some also offer exclusive screenings to people in this age group, with free tea and biscuits beforehand.
-Some examples of this are Odeon’s Silver Cinema and Empire’s Seniors programme.
+Empire’s Seniors programme and Odeon’s Silver Cinema offer exclusive screenings to people in this age group, with free tea or coffee beforehand.
+Memberships with Picturehouse are also discounted for those over 60.

-If you’re over 60 and a fan of the theatre, then the Royal Shakespeare Company offers 20% off on any non-premium seats on Monday and Tuesday evenings, plus any midweek matinees.
-The National Theatre also offers reduced prices on midweek matinees throughout the year.
+If you’re over 65 and a fan of the theatre, then the Royal Shakespeare Company offers discounts on any non-premium seats on Monday and Tuesday evenings, plus any midweek matinees.

 Historic houses and gardens

-If you are 60 or over and have held a National Trust membership for at least five of the last ten years then you will be eligible for a senior membership.
-These come at a discounted price of £54 a year (normally £72), or £90 for a joint membership (normally £120).
+If you are 60 or over and have held a National Trust membership for at least the last three consecutive years, you will be eligible for a senior discount of 25%.
+These come to £63.00 a year (normally £84.00), or £104.40 for a joint membership (normally £139.20).
 Be aware that this switch doesn’t happen automatically when you turn 60, and you’ll have to call and let them know that you want the senior membership instead.

 English Heritage also offers a senior membership programme for people over 65, granting access to more than 400 historic sites across the UK for a discounted price.
-It’s £57 per year (rather than the usual £64), £99 per year for a joint membership if only one of you is over 65, or £87 per year for if both of you are over 65 (rather than the usual £111).
+It’s £63 per year (rather than the usual £69), £108 per year for a joint membership if only one of you is over 65, or £96 per year if both of you are over 65.
 Membership also includes free entry for up to six children.

+If you regularly travel by train, rail fares can take a big chunk out of your monthly budget.
 If you are over 60 and travel frequently by train then you may want to consider buying a Senior Railcard, which will save you a third on train fares for a year.
 This railcard costs £30 for one year and £70 for three years, and includes special offers on holidays and theatre tickets.
-According to the website, Senior Railcard users save about £98 per year on average.
+According to the website, Senior Railcard users save about £76 per year on average.

-If you prefer to travel by coach then you might want to think about a National Express Senior Coachcard at a cost of £10 a year (plus £2.50 postage).
-This will save you a third of the price of any standard fares (whether peak or off-peak), guarantee £15 day-return tickets on Tuesdays, Wednesdays and Thursdays, and give you a free journey if your coach is delayed for over an hour.
+If you prefer to travel by coach then you might want to think about a National Express Senior Coachcard at a cost of £15 a year (plus £3 postage).
+This will save you a third of the price of any standard and fully flexible fares (whether peak or off-peak), guarantee £15 day-return tickets on Tuesdays, Wednesdays and Thursdays.

-If you are over 50 and live in Scotland then you could also consider a ScotRail Club 50 Card; for £15 a year you would save 20% on any off-peak train tickets bought online in advance.
+If you are over 50 and live in Scotland then you could also consider a ScotRail Club 50 Card; for £15 a year you would save 20% on any off-peak train tickets bought online in advance, as well as exclusive, time limited flat fares anywhere in Scotland throughout the year.

 If you are over 60 and you live in London then you can apply for a 60+ Oyster Card, which for a one-time payment of £20 will allow you to use all public transport in the city for free.